Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ### `OnResponse` hook (experimental)

-It takes the same parameter as the `OnRequest` hook but gets called even before the server sends an HTTP response to the client.
+It takes the same parameter as the `OnRequest` hook but gets called right before the server sends the HTTP response to the client.

 Example: